dice-project/DICE-Deployment-Service/doc/AdminGuide.md

         https://github.com/dice-project/DICE-Deployment-Service.git
     $ cd DICE-Deployment-Service

-Currently, we support the following platforms with TOSCA blueprints:

-  * `fco` - the Flexiant Cloud Orchestrator
-  * `openstack` - an OpenStack platform

 We have tested the blueprints on Ubuntu 14.04 cloud install images, using a flavour equivalent to 512 MB of RAM, 1 VCPU and 10 GB of storage.

-Next, we must choose platform from one of the available ones on the list above, and prepare the parameters in the respective inputs file.
-There is a `inputs-example.yaml` file in the `install` subfolder that we will use as a reference.
+Next, we must prepare the parameters in the respective inputs file.
+There is an `inputs-example.yaml` file in the `install` subfolder that we will use as a reference.
 We need to copy this file to the repository's root directory:

-    $ cp install/inputs-example.yaml inputs-openstack.yaml  # OpenStack
-    $ cp install/inputs-example.yaml inputs-fco.yaml        # FCO
+    $ cp install/inputs-example.yaml inputs.yaml

 Now we must open this file, follow the comments, which explain the meaning of each property, replace the generic values with the actual ones, and save the